nudj/server/readme.md

 1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the production dir (ask for them from a colleague)
 1. `make release ENV=production SERVER=[server-version] WEB=[web-version] HIRE=[hire-version] ADMIN=[admin-version] API=[api-version]` e.g. `make release ENV=production SERVER=1.0.0 WEB=2.0.0 HIRE=3.0.0 ADMIN=4.0.0 API=5.0.0`
 1. Enter `nudjtech` password for production (can be found in 1Password) when requested

+### OPTIONAL: File syncs

+You can sync the server files from your local environment directory with the `SYNC=true` option.

+1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to release (ask for them from a colleague)
+1. Run the steps mentioned above appending `SYNC=true` to the `make release` command
+  - `make release ENV=[environment] SYNC=true` e.g. `make release ENV=staging SYNC=true`

 # Debugging environments